MicrosoftDocs/ATADocs/ATPDocs/suspicious-activity-guide.md

 **Investigation**

-First check the description of the alert, to see which of the above three detection types you’re dealing with.
+First check the description of the alert, to see which of the three detection types listed above you’re dealing with.
 For further information, download the Excel spreadsheet.

 1. Skeleton Key – You can check if Skeleton Key has affected your domain controllers by using [the scanner written by the Azure ATP team](https://gallery.technet.microsoft.com/Aorato-Skeleton-Key-24e46b73).
 If the scanner finds malware on 1 or more of your domain controllers, it is a true positive.